 - Ornamental Peanut (OP) is a slow-growing ground cover that's light green in color.
 It blooms with small yellow flowers periodically.

 - OP can take the heat of direct Florida sun.

 - Because OP is a legume, it has the added benefit of fixing or holding nitrogen in the soil.
 This means it enriches the soil for the plants that surround it, and less fertilizing for you.

 - I would not plant an entire yard with OP, it looks best complementing grass in a swale or as a border for landscaping groups.
-Note that OP is not soft on bare feet like grass is!
+Note that OP is not soft on bare feet like regular grass!